SystemsApproach/private5g/cloud.rst

 * **Lifecycle Management** is responsible for continuous integration and deployment of the software components that collectively implement 5G-as-a-Service.
-It adopts the GitOps practice of *Configuration-as-Code*, using Helm Charts and Terraform Templates to specify how functionality is to be deployed and configured.
+It adopts the GitOps practice of *Configuration-as-Code*, using Helm Charts, Terraform Templates, and Fleet Bundles to specify how functionality is to be deployed and configured.

 * **Service Orchestration** provides a means to manage services once they are operational.
 It defines an API that hides the